IRSAAtUMn/RWorkshop18/notes/08-git.md

  * Now we do a push using the "Push" button in the upper right panel (oh garbage!
 We have to type user name and password every time we do anything!
 This sucks!
 RStudio is infinitely inferior to the command line in this respect.
-See the chapter.)
+See the chapter.
+Actually, that was unfair.
+RStudio can help you use SSH keys.
+On the "Tools" menu, choose "Global Options" and then "Git/SVN")

    Nevertheless, we have done a commit and push.
-As can be seen by looking on the repo on Github.
+As can be seen by looking on the repo on GitHub.

  * Now we can make all the changes we want to the "project" and commit and push whenever we want and if we had collaborators